billbrad/billbrad/README.md

 - 👋 Hi, I’m @billbrad
-- 👀 I’m interested in DevOps, bioinformatics, and data science
+- I’m interested in biostatics
+- I like programming in python3 and R

 <!---